Jan 14, 2026

 A digital visitor management system has plenty of advantages.
 Here are 7 reasons to replace your paper visitor log in 2023

 The next important change has been the rise of cloud-based solutions.
-Cloud-based visitor management systems, such as Vizito, offer greater flexibility, scalability, and ease of integration with other systems, like access control systems (ACS) to provide a comprehensive security solution.
-Cloud-based solutions can be accessed remotely, making it easier to manage visitor data and monitor visitor activity.
+Cloud-based visitor management systems, such as Vizito, offer greater flexibility and scalability.
+They also integrate easily with other systems, like access control systems (ACS), to provide a strong security solution.
+Since you can access them remotely, managing visitor data and monitoring activity becomes much easier.

 Also, the use of biometric technology for visitor identity verification has grown.
 Fingerprint scanners, facial recognition, and other biometric methods provide a higher level of security and accuracy than traditional methods like ID cards.

-Meanwhile, visitor management systems have adapted to meet the increasing need for data privacy and security.
-Compliance with regulations such as GDPR has become essential, and modern visitor management systems include features to help organizations manage visitor data securely and comply with these requirements.
+Meanwhile, visitor management systems have adapted to the growing need for data privacy and security.
+Compliance with regulations such as GDPR has become essential.
+Modern systems now include features that help organizations manage visitor data securely and meet these requirements.

-In response to the COVID-19 pandemic, there has been a focus on contactless check-in.
-Visitors can pre-register online before their visit, providing their details and the purpose of their visit.
-Upon arrival, they can scan a QR code with their smartphone to check in.
-Visitor badges can be printed automatically upon check-in, without the need for intervention by a receptionist.
+The COVID-19 pandemic put contactless check-in in the spotlight.
+Visitors can now pre-register online before their visit, providing their details and the purpose of their visit.
+Upon arrival, they scan a QR code with their smartphone to check in.
+Visitor badges print automatically - no receptionist needed.

 Modern visitor management systems offer more customization and personalization options, allowing organizations to tailor the visitor experience to their specific needs and preferences.